evmos/docs/docs/protocol/modules/vesting.md

 ## Transactions

-This section defines the concrete `sdk.Msg`  types that result in the state transitions defined on the previous section.
+This section defines the concrete `sdk.Msg` types, that result in the state transitions defined on the previous section.

 ### `CreateClawbackVestingAccount`